Skynet-Research-Technologies/hasura-demo/packages/auth-server/README.md

 - **admin**: Full access to all resources and actions.
 - **user**: Standard user access, limited to their own data and permitted actions.
-- **public**: Minimal access, typically for unauthenticated or guest users.
+- **guest**: Minimal access, typically for unauthenticated or guest users.

 Update the user management and JWT claims as needed to support these roles in your Hasura instance.